shaik1002/biggitlabbomb/doc/user/asciidoc.md

 stage: Create
 group: Source Code
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Use AsciiDoc files in your GitLab project, and understand AsciiDoc syntax."
 ---

 # AsciiDoc